CSE512-15S/a3-grbritz-johnson9-ramag/readme.md

   - __Rama Gokhale:__ Found the educational dataset for us to use and developed two of the three graphs seen when clicking on a county.
 She also drew the storyboard images. _Estimated time worked, 17-20 hours_
   - __Johnson Goh:__ Helped find the geo-data and was involved with early iterations of development and exploration.
 He developed the income graphic seen when clicking on a county and made some improvements to the map interface. _Estimated time worked, 10-15 hours_

+We were all surprised at how much time was spent finding appropriate data and getting it into the correct format.
+Around two-thirds of the total time spent was in finding and processing the data and iteratively exploring what could be done with it.
+The remaining time was spent on producing the final visualizations submitted.

+With more time, we would have liked to implement county comparisons.
+Additionally, we would have liked to explore using chloropleths to display this data in a different way.

 #### Inspecting different components
 This project was built as a front-end heavy express.js application.
 In case the reader is not familiar with express.js, this means that the main parts of interest would be found in the `public` folder and in the `views` folder.
 Additionally, the `data-processing` folder contains scripts used to transform datasets.
 The datasets of interest can be found in `public/datasets/reference` and `public/datasets/topojson`.

 ## Usage
 This project can be seen live [here](https://datavis-hw3.herokuapp.com/).
-If that link is down for some reason, below are instructions for building locally.
+If that link is down for some reason, below are instructions for building locally. _These instructions have only tested on OSX_

   1. Clone this repository into your local folder.
   2. Run `npm install && bower install`